projectacrn/acrn-hypervisor/doc/tutorials/rtvm_performance_tips.rst

    subsequent instructions after the RDTSCP normally have data dependency on it, so they must wait until the RDTSCP has been executed.

-   RDMSR or WRMSR are instructions that cause VM-exits conditionally.
+   RDMSR and WRMSR are instructions that cause VM-exits conditionally.
 On the ACRN RTVM, most MSRs are not intercepted by the HV, so they won't cause a VM-exit.
 But there are exceptions for security consideration: